← HeavenHell →

 📖 Biblical Definition

 In Scripture, an heir is one appointed to receive an inheritance — not merely by birth but by the sovereign choice and promise of God.
-The supreme heir is Christ himself: "appointed the heir of all things" (Heb 1:2).
+The supreme heir is Christ Himself: "appointed the heir of all things" (Heb 1:2).
 Believers, united to Christ by faith, become co-heirs with him — sharing in his inheritance of glory, the new creation, and the Father's favor (Rom 8:17).
 This heirship is not earned; it flows from adoption.
 To be an heir in the biblical sense is to stand in a covenantal relationship guaranteed by God's oath, not by human merit or natural descent (Gal 3:29).

 HEIR — One who inherits, or is entitled to inherit, the estate of another; one on whom the law casts the estate of a deceased person; one who receives any endowment from a parent or ancestor.
 Figuratively, one who inherits or is destined to possess any quality, condition, or blessing.